 Component 2 (externally set assignment) assesses students' ability to work independently in response to a chosen starting point and makes up the remainder 40%.
 Students have a period of preparation in which to explore ideas, materials and processes before embarking on a making task that constitutes 15 hours of supervised work.

-In addition to the standard College entry requirements (see below), this course normally requires a student to have achieved Grade 4 or above in a GCSE Art and Design course or Grade 4 in GCSE Design and Technology (Graphic Products or Resistant Materials).
+In addition to the standard College entry requirements, this particular course normally requires a student to have achieved Grade 4 or above in a GCSE Art and Design course or Grade 4 in GCSE Design and Technology (Graphic Products or Resistant Materials).
 To fully support students who have gained a grade 4 in GCSE in an Art and Design Technology subject, or those who have not had the opportunity to study these subjects at GCSE, we will ask you to do a short drawing task as part of the enrolment procedure.
-This is to ensure that you can successfully meet the rigours of the course.
+This is to ensure that you can successfully meet the rigors of the course.
 It would also be helpful for students to bring with them examples of their creative work on enrolment day.

 Foundation course in Art and Design, leading to a degree in some aspect of Art or Design e.g. Interior Design, Furniture, Industrial/Product, Ceramics and other craft-based courses, and Fashion.
 Other degree or diploma courses.
 A Level Design is recognised by all universities for entry purposes.
 Some engineering-based design courses also require A Level Mathematics.